 The economic impacts in terms of additional sales, Gross Value Added, taxes and employment were also quantified across the period 2023-2030.
 Additional sales were estimated at about €9 billion with similar volumes for the two Novacom projects.

-To access the final report, please click here.
+To access the key findings of the report, please click here.